Novo Holdings A/S: REPAIR Impact Fund

 In February 2018, Novo Holdings announces the establishment of an impact fund commissioned by the Novo Nordisk Foundation with a total initial budget of US$165 million to invest in companies involved in discovering and early-stage development of therapies to combat antimicrobial resistance.

 According to CEO Kasim Kutay, Novo Holdings are looking to increase this type of investments in global healthcare challenges: “We are looking to increase investments of this type in the coming years, and we are excited about our potential to make a significant difference in improving global healthcare”.

 REPAIR is an acronym for: Replenishing and Enabling the Pipeline for Anti-Infective Resistance.

+Financial performance

+Novo Holdings discloses annual figures for “total income and investment returns”, a measure that combines income from the Novo Group companies with gains or losses on the company’s investment portfolio.
+The portfolio return is reported separately as a percentage.
+Performance has varied over time, reflecting both the earnings of the group’s operating companies and developments in global capital markets.

 Investments

 In addition to the Novo Group, Novo Holdings A/S owns major stakes in several Danish companies, including the Xellia Group, Sonion and Chr.
 Hansen Holdings A/S. By the beginning of 2018 Novo Holdings A/S had a portfolio of 85 listed and unlisted Life Science companies in Europe and North America.

 Novo Holdings A/S invests mainly in companies that develop, manufacture or sell medicine, new treatment methods or medical or health-related equipment.

 At the end of 2017, Novo Holdings A/S had allocated nearly DKK 38 billion for investment in portfolios in Large Investments, Ventures and Seeds of DKK 31.5 billion, DKK 5.9 billion and DKK 291 million, respectively.